Debunking the Wide Shoe Myth – Why Foot Shaped Shoes Are ACTUALLY Good For Wide Feet

 A photo collage showing a bare foot with toes spread and a foot in a foot shaped shoe that still lets the toes spread, versus a bare foot with a rubber band around the toes squishing them together and a foot in a shoe with a pointy toe shape to show how the toes look inside that shoe

 So it makes a lot of sense that putting a foot that is widest at the toes into a shoe that is narrowest at the toes would be quite uncomfortable.
-And it gets worse: Evidence increasingly points to footwear as the cause for the bunion epidemic that rages in industrialized cultures.
+And it gets worse: Evidence increasingly points to footwear as a contributing cause for the bunion epidemic that rages in industrialized cultures.
 And yet few people question the pointy shape of most shoes.

 It’s time for a new paradigm when it comes to shoes.
 The best shoes for wide feet are the ones that match the shape of those feet!

 If this is a new concept for you and you want to dig deeper into shoes that respect the natural functioning of the foot, take a segue on over to my article on the Benefits of Barefoot Shoes that covers everything you need to know.
+Want foot shaped shoes, but not barefoot shoes?
+I got you there too in my article on Wide Toe Box Shoes That Aren’t Barefoot.

 Where Do You Need Your Width?